 Freight rates of the period were all the traffic would bear.
 Dr. Bucklen attempted to negotiate a lower scale, not only for his company shipping but for Elkhart as a shipping point.
 "The Lakeshore," holding a monopoly on railroad traffic in Elkhart, ignored his requests.

 The Lakeshore Railroad was another of the holdings of wealthy industrialist William Vanderbilt.
-Vanderbilt, known for his aggressive business tactics, had become infamous in the railroad world when he forced the all powerful, "Pennsylvania
+Vanderbilt, known for his aggressive business tactics, had become infamous in the railroad world when he forced the all-powerful,

-Railroad" to buy out a competitive railroad that he was building across the state of Pennsylvania.
-"The South Penn" as it was called, would allow the Vanderbilt owned "New York Central System" to surround the "Pennsylvania." and force it into competing with the New York Central System.
-The "South Penn Railroad" wa
+"Pennsylvania Railroad" to buy out a competitive railroad that he was building across the state of Pennsylvania.
+"The South Penn" as it was called, would allow the Vanderbilt-owned "New York Central System" to surround the "Pennsylvania." and force it into competing with the New York Central System.
+The "South Penn Railroad" was

-s surveyed, the land graded in part, and had its tunnels cut when it was purchased for a monumental sum by the Pennsylvania Railroad.
-After it was sold, it was abandoned by the Pennsylvania Railroad who purchased it in order to protect it's monopoly on railroad traffic in the area.
-It's grade and tunnels later became the Pennsylvania Turnpike of today.
+surveyed, the land graded in part, and had its tunnels cut when it was purchased for a monumental sum by the Pennsylvania Railroad.
+After it was sold, it was abandoned by the Pennsylvania Railroad who purchased to protect its monopoly on railroad traffic in the area.
+Its grade and tunnels later became the Pennsylvania Turnpike of today.